 Figure 3: Segmentation of a follow-up image can be calculated by applying a registration algorithm to the segmentation of a baseline image.

 Additionally, Bartel et al. investigated a method called FASTSURF.
 FASTSURF is a semi-automatic segmentation method reducing manual segmentation time by requiring an observer to outline contours on only a few slices of an MR image, with the rest being computed automatically.
 As a result, segmentation time decreases by at least 30% without compromising segmentation quality.

-Bringing it to the clinic
+Bringing automatic hippocampal volume segmentation to the clinic

 To reiterate, accurate hippocampus segmentations can provide valuable diagnostic information.
 Although manual segmentation is simply too time consuming, and it results in substantial inter-observer variability, many automated segmentation solutions are currently not cleared for clinical usage yet.

-To bring segmentation of the hippocampi to the clinic Quantib developed an automated method which is included in an FDA cleared and CE marked radiology software product.
+To bring segmentation of the hippocampi to the clinic, Quantib developed an automated method which is included in an FDA cleared and CE marked radiology software product.
 Learn more about this product here.